 Student researchers have experimented with a variety of objects in honing their examination techniques, including skulls of a baboon, a wolverine, a snapping turtle and a python.
 Examination of a novel Chinese ceramic wine cup revealed the internal structure of a self-priming siphon.
 An examination of a brittle prayer pouch from the library verified the existence of a scroll inside without having to open it.

-Steven Keller '14 provided support for a project by students in an animal physiology class taught by Professor of Biology Michael Dorcas.
+Steven Keller '14 provided support for a project by students in an animal physiology class.
 Keller examined the rate of mouse digestion when corn snakes are kept at different environmental temperatures, and he also examined flawed welds in steel plates.

 Two other students are conducting Digitome® research this summer.
 In preparation for work at the QAR Lab, Kozlowski has been creating high-resolution images of the nearly flat surface of coins, even when encased in over an inch of plaster.
 Rebecca Garner '16 is making paintings with Old World pigments to see how the system might be used to reveal artistic techniques, modifications and even underpaintings.